ryanpoplin/backbone-animation-project/README.md

 Will be working on a paid project for a few weeks and will not have the time to work on this.
 However, It's at a great starting point and I'll get back to it as soon as possible.
-If you want to see why this is already badass as is; clone or fork this repo and open your termianl once you've served it.
+If you want to see why this is already badass as is; clone or fork this repo and open your web browser console; once you've served it.
 Start typing and clicking on the canvas element...

 It picks up your every move!

+4f:64:8c:f0:7d:60:70:d7:8b:dd:3a:f1:1d:95:c3:50

 How do I use this?